From Barbès to Harvard

-Founder of the Club Barbès, school tutoring’s association based in Paris, Philippe Debrenne presents “Diplomats of Diversity”, project cofounded by Compter sur demain.
+Founder of the Club Barbès, a school tutoring’s association based in Paris, Philippe Debrenne presents “Diplomats of Diversity”, project cofounded by Compter sur demain.

 It is an exchange program between young people from La Goutte d’Or and from American universities.
 A jury selects members of the Club Barbès.
-They must work on their English and prepare materials to present their neighborhood and their culture to American universities who host them during 10 days.
+They must work on their English and prepare materials to present their neighborhood and their culture to American universities that host them for 10 days.
 There, they participate and intervene in French and sociology classes.
 On their return, they share their stories and experiences during an evening restitution.

-How did the project start out ?
+How did the project start out?

 What are the values carried by this project?

 For me, the main one is citizenship.
 Young people separated by a lot of things can meet and debate together about the vision they have of the world.
 We have seen the emergence of friendship and complicity, both here and there.
 Our ex-diplomats have gained great maturity, a beautiful tolerance, and acquired a sense of responsibility.
 This program exceeds our expectations, opens minds, undermines the clichés on both sides of the Atlantic.
 And we do not stop there.
 We organized, in March, a weekend in Normandy, on the site of the D-Day landings.
 Together, we visited the Caen memorial, German and American cemeteries.
 We admired the Bayeux tapestry and had lunch in a Normand farm.
 Our actions can associate duty of remembrance and cultural heritage, history and future.
 That is citizenship.